On This Page

 How Much Should You Feed a Pomeranian Puppy?

-At Dochlaggie Pomeranians 8 week old Pom Puppies are offered the following:
+At Dochlaggie Pomeranians 8 week old Pomeranian Puppies are offered the following as per my Pomeranian puppy feeding chart:

-• 1 or 2 tablespoons of dry food in a small shallow dish should be available 24/7.
+- 1 or 2 heaped tablespoons of puppy kibble or dry food in a small shallow dish should be available 24/7.

 Pomeranian Puppies Often Require Increased Calcium While Teething.